 - Registration is defined as the completion and submission of the registration packet.
-This takes place when the applicant fills out and submits the registration forms on SchoolMint, the KIPP Texas online application.
+This takes place when the applicant fills out and submits the registration forms on SchoolMint, the KIPP Texas online enrollment system.
 Support to fill out forms on SchoolMint is available at the school office or at a school registration event.
-All students should be registered by May 31st prior to the following school year. - Completion and submission of transportation and food service paperwork.
+All students applying to kinder through 12 grade should be registered by May 31 prior to the following school year.
+All students applying to pre-K3 and pre-K4 must accept their seats when offered.
+Due to TEA guidelines, pre-K3 and pre-K4 registration documentation will be made available April 1, 2022 for completion by April 30, 2022. - Completion and submission of transportation and food service paperwork.
 The initial selection of bus stops and income eligibility for food services are now included in the registration packet.
 Confirmation of the bus stops, bus schedules, and if there are changes to income eligibility takes place at the engagement/orientation events held by the schools over the summer. - Enrollment is official when the student arrives for the first day of class.